diskoverdata/diskover-docs/source_files/intro_guide_intended_for_user.md

-*This guide is intended for the daily operations of Diskover by the Line of Business Users.*
+*This guide is intended for the daily operations of Diskover.*